-The City will continue to seek funding sources that provide homelessness prevention initiatives.
+The CoC will continue to seek funding sources that provide homelessness prevention initiatives.
 Additionally, the City will collaborate with agencies that utilize homelessness prevention funding to leverage additional funding to support, enhance and improve supportive services that result in the prevention and recidivism of homelessness.
-As a means of preventing homelessness or a return to homelessness, participating agencies will employ these strategies:
+As a means of preventing homelessness or returns to homelessness, participating agencies will employ these strategies:

-A) Provide employment preparation courses;
+A) Provide referrals to employment preparation courses;

-B) Offer intensive case management to address employment obstacles, e.g. lack of job search knowledge and skills, child care, transportation, history of domestic violence or sexual assault, substance abuse and/or mental health problems; and
+B) Where applicable, offer intensive case management to address employment obstacles, for example, lack of job-search knowledge and skills, childcare, transportation, history of domestic violence or sexual assault, substance abuse and/or mental health problems; and